 Table 4.
-Interpreting nutrient data
+Interpreting nutrient causal data

-TYPE OF DATA DOES NOT INDICATE INDICATES NOTES ENRICHMENT ENRICHMENT •Nutrients (total nitrogen or total phosphorus) A) 1 to 10 samples A) No more than one exceedence of the threshold value.
+TYPE OF DATA DOES NOT INDICATE ENRICHMENT INDICATES ENRICHMENT NOTES •Nutrients (total nitrogen or total phosphorus) A) 2 to 10 samples A) No more than one exceedence of the threshold value.
 A) More than one exceedence of the threshold value.
 Applicable thresholds are found in Table 2.
-B ) >10 samples B) Threshold value exceeded in < 10% of measurements.
+B) >10 samples B) Threshold value exceeded in < 10% of measurements.
 B) Threshold value exceeded in ≥ 10% of measurements.